nxthdr/saimiris/testbed/README.md

 Docker Compose setup to facilitate the tests of Osiris.

 The testbed consists in a Redpanda and ClickHouse instance.
 Required ClickHouse [tables](config/clickhouse/docker-entrypoint-initdb.d/init.sql) are created on startup.
-The `osiris.results_broker` is using the ClickHouse [Kafka engine](https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka) to fetch the results from Redpanda.
+The `osiris.from_kafka` is using the ClickHouse [Kafka engine](https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka) to fetch the results from Redpanda.
 The `osiris.results` table is used to store the results.

+As an example, Redpanda is configured with SASL authentication, and uses the default Osiris SASL credentials.

 ## Usage